-The North Carolina Community College system admits students who are either high school graduates (as documented by an official HS transcript or equivalency) showing end-of-term graduation date or who are at least 18 years of age.
+The North Carolina Community College system authorizes admission to students who are either high school graduates (as documented only by an official high school transcript or equivalency) showing end-of-term graduation date or who are at least 18 years of age.
 CVCC does not accept letters indicating future graduation dates, only official transcripts with graduation dates.

 Some students complete high school graduation requirements at the end of the senior year Fall term and desire to enroll at CVCC for Spring.
-Be aware that public high schools and CVCC do not operate on the same calendar.
-CVCC’s Spring term begins very early in January, while high school Fall terms continue through mid-January.
+Public high schools and CVCC do not operate on the same calendar, which could affect a student’s ability to enroll.

-Seniors taking college courses through Career and College Promise (CCP) may consider not graduating at the end of the fall term despite eligibility to do so.
-These students are eligible to continue enrollment in CCP courses (either online or at the CVCC campus) TUITION FREE – a tuition savings of $1,216.00 for 15 credit hours.
+Seniors taking college courses through Career and College Promise (CCP) may want to consider not graduating at the end of the fall term despite eligibility to do so.
+These seniors are eligible to continue enrollment in CCP courses (either online or at the CVCC campus) Tuition Free – a tuition savings of at least $1,250 for 15 credit hours.

-Students who wish to graduate at the end-of-fall term should be prepared to bear all expenses for tuition, fees, books and supplies “out of pocket” as federal/state financial aid is not an option for spring entry unless the spring registration has occurred after an official high school transcript with graduation date has been received by the College and all financial aid documentation has been completed.
+However, students who decide to graduate at the end-of-fall term should be prepared to bear all expenses for tuition, fees, books and supplies “out of pocket.”
+Federal/state financial aid is not an option for spring entry unless the spring registration occurred after an official high school transcript with graduation date has been received by the College and all financial aid documentation has been completed and processed.

-A student may register for Spring classes AFTER an official HS transcript showing an end-of-fall term graduation date has been received by the College OR the student is at least 18 years of age at the time of registration.
-However, students 18 years of age who register for classes prior to high school graduation are considered as “Special Credit” students and do not qualify for federal Financial Aid.
+A student may register for Spring/Summer classes after an official high school transcript showing an end-of-term graduation date has been received by the College OR the student is at least 18 years of age at the time of registration.
+Students 18 years of age who register for classes prior to high school graduation are considered “Special Credit” students and do not qualify for financial Aid.